GitLab Inc.: Controversy

-GitLab was ceasing its GitLab.com account services for users in mainland China, Macau, and Hong Kong, urging them to migrate to JiHu (gitlab.cn), the Chinese entity authorized to distribute and support GitLab in the region, by February 18, 2025, after which their accounts will be deleted.
-This decision follows GitLab's 2021 establishment of a Chinese joint venture, JiHu Information Technology (Hubei) Co., Ltd., to provide localized GitLab services tailored for the Chinese market, operating independently from GitLab.com with separate infrastructure and management.
+In December 2023, GitLab forced users in mainland China, Macau, and Hong Kong, to migrate to JiHu (gitlab.cn), the authorized Chinese entity which distributes and supports GitLab in the region, by February 2025, after which their accounts will be deleted.
+JiHu Information Technology was established by GitLab in 2021 to provide localized GitLab services tailored for the Chinese market, operating independently from GitLab.com.

 In December 2024, JiHu faced severe internal and external criticism.
 A now-former JiHu GitLab DevOps architect publicly revealed an alleged "Endgame Plan" orchestrated by the company's CEO Liu Gang, which involved pressuring free GitLab CE users in China to become paying customers through potentially misleading legal tactics.
 Following these public accusations and a call for the CEO's removal, the architect was terminated and faced legal demands for retraction.
 He also made allegations regarding concealed American capital within JiHu GitLab, potentially posing national security risks due to the company's involvement with a Chinese aerospace entity.